MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/expecting-professionalism/blog.md

 Fast forward a year, and it now takes 6 months to produce a new feature.

-This is unacceptable - you will produce features just as fast a year from now, as you did today.
+This is unacceptable - you must produce features just as fast a year from now, as you did today.
 You will not slow down based on a mess you made, because you will not make the mess.

 > **We will not go fast if that will cause us to go slow later.**